StephanMusgrave/unipop/README.md

 Design Principles
 ===
 <!-- mobile first, responsive design, bootstrap elements, bootstrap buttons, grid/image-central view etc. Muhanad, Emma? -->
-Mobile first was our design motto.
+"Mobile first" was our design motto.
 The design is responsive and uses bootstrap elements.
-The theme was created by ourselves.
+We create the theme ourselves.

 [Back to the index]